We use cookies on this site to enhance your experience.

 Note: All CGS M applicants (CIHR, NSERC and SSHRC) will find details and application instructions for this competition on the NSERC website.

-Applications for the fall 2022 CGS M competition, for funding for the 2023/24 academic year will open in early to mid-Sept.
-The application deadline is December 1, by 8 pm (ET).
+Applications for the fall 2024 CGS M competition, for funding for the 2025/26 academic year are now open.
+The application deadline is December 1, 2024, by 8 pm (ET).

 Note: In order for applicants to submit their CGS M application by the deadline, reference letters must be completed and uploaded to the Tri-Agency Research Portal.
 Applicants are strongly encouraged to communicate a deadline that is earlier than December 1 to their referees.
 The Tri-Agencies will not accept submissions after the December 1 (8 pm ET) deadline.